christine-seibert/christine-for-nh/docs/vote.md

 ## :material-ballot: Sample Ballot

+Vote for All Six(6) New Hampshire State Representatives!

 ![Sample Ballot](./assets/images/sample.png)

 > Download a [Sample Ballot](https://www.sos.nh.gov/elections/sample-ballots/) from the New Hampshire Secretary of States (SoS) Website or use the [Blue Voter Guide](https://bluevoterguide.org/) by providing your address.